sagupta153/Ridge-and-Lasso-Regression/README.md

  79. SaleCondition: Condition of sale

 ## Regression Modelling
-- After EDA and Data Cleaning, the number of features became 234.
-Of these 234 features, 17 were mostly single-value features
+- After EDA and Data Cleaning, the number of features became 230.
+Of these 230 features, 12 were mostly single-value features
+- Multi-collinearity study using correlation values revealed 6 highly correlated features.
+These were removed too
 - During EDA it was also determined that there were a few outliers in the Target variable, Sales Price.
 There were 56 outliers

-- Regression was performed both on the complete set of 1460 records, as well as without the outliers.
+- Regression was performed both on the remaining set of 1404 records, i.e, without the outliers.
-- Regression was performed with all the 234 features, as well as without the single value features.
+- Regression was performed with 212 features.
 - Analysis involved Ordinary Linear Regression using both scikit-learn as well as stats-models linear regression modules
+- There was some unknown error in using scikit-learn LinearRegression Module for predicting Target variable of Test Data
 - Advanced Regression (Ridge and Lasso) was done using Ridge and Lasso modules of scikit-learn.

 ## Conclusions
 > A preliminary visual analysis and domain understanding revealed a lot of inter-dependency among some variables.

 > The main features that are important for predicting the sales price (common to both Ridge and Lasso models):
- 1. OverallQual: The overall material and finish of the house
+ 1. 1stFlrSF: Square Feet area of 1st Floor
+ 2. 2ndFlrSF: Square Feet area of 2nd Floor
- 2. TotRmsAbvGrd: Total rooms above grade (not including bathrooms)
+ 3. TotRmsAbvGrd: Total rooms above grade (not including bathrooms)
- 3. GrLivArea: Above grade (ground) living area square feet
  4. GarageCars: Size of garage in car capacity
+ 5. OverallCond: Overall Condition of the house
- 5. NoRidge_Nbrhood: Northridge Neighborhood - Physical locations within Ames city limits
+ 6. NoRidge_Nbrhood: Northridge Neighborhood - Physical locations within Ames city limits
- 6. StoneBr_Nbrhood: Stone Brook Neighborhood - Physical locations within Ames city limits
+ 7. StoneBr_Nbrhood: Stone Brook Neighborhood - Physical locations within Ames city limits
- 7. WdShngl_RoofMatl: Wood Shingles Roof Material
+ 8. NridgHt_Nbrhood: Northridge Heights Neighborhood - Physical locations within Ames city limits

-> Ridge and Lasso are able to describe about 86% and 88% variance, respectively, in the Property Sales price
+> Ridge and Lasso are able to describe about 86% variance, with a Root Mean Square Error of 7%

 ## Technologies Used
 - operating system - microsoft windows - version Windows 11 Home edition